linode/docs/docs/web-servers/apache/how-to-set-up-htaccess-on-apache.md

 {:.note}
 > Throughout this guide, replace each instance of `testuser` with your custom user account.
 Replace each occurrence of `example.com` with the IP address or Fully Qualified Domain Name (FQDN) of your Linode.

-## .htaccess
+## What is .htaccess

 .htaccess is a configuration file for the Apache web server.
-It's an extremely powerful tool, that can be used to modify the Apache configuration without needing to edit the Apache configuration files. following sections describe how to create this configuration and use it to restrict directory listings, handle redirects, and restrict IP addresses.
+It's an extremely powerful tool, that can be used to modify the Apache configuration without needing to edit the Apache configuration files.
+The following sections describe how to create this configuration and use it to restrict directory listings and IP addresses, and to handle redirects.

-## Enabling .htaccess use
+## Enable .htaccess

 By default, .htaccess isn't available.
 To enable it you will need to edit the configuration file.

-1. Use a text editor to open your configuration file.
+1. Use a text editor to open your configuration file:

         sudo nano /etc/apache2/sites-available/example.com.conf

-2. After the VirtualHost block (</VirtualHost>) add this:
+2. After the VirtualHost block (</VirtualHost>) add:

     {: .file-excerpt}
     /etc/apache2/sites-available/example.com.conf